Pendrag00n/chRooter/README.md

 # chRooter

-`chRooter` is a simple script that sets up a chrooted user on a Linux system.
+`chRooter` is a simple script that manually sets up a chrooted user on a Linux system.
 It allows you to easily specify the path to the chroot environment, the username for the chrooted user, and the binaries to include in the chroot.

 ## Installation